Marcos-A/teaching-stats/README.md

 # School Evaluation Form
 Form about high school's services, counseling and enrolled subjects to be answered by the students.
 Students log in through their Google account.
 Responses are recorded in a PostgreSQL database.
 The application prevents responses from unauthorized students and duplicated submissions.
 Only the student's enrolled subjects are presented for their evaluation.

+The application provides access to statistisal results powered by Metabase.

 There're different requirements and setup instructions depending on your running setup:

 A) Run from localhost